Adversarial Federated Consensus Learning for Surface Defect Classification Under Data Heterogeneity in IIoT: Related Works

 Previous FL algorithms designed for heterogeneous data have made significant efforts to integrate global knowledge into local training.
 This integration enables models to adapt to local datasets while concurrently assimilating comprehensive global knowledge.
 Nevertheless, during the process of local training, clients with distinctive data distributions may give more precedence to local data characteristics, which could lead to the issue of global knowledge forgetting.
 However, there exists limited research that explicitly evaluates the learning effects of global knowledge and provides feedback.

 In light of this, we will introduce local discriminators to dynamically evaluate the efficacy of global knowledge learning and provide real-time feedback to local training.
-Through adversarial iterative optimization, this methodology enables the distribution alignment among various data distributions, facilitating the dynamic construction of consensus among heterogeneous clients.
+Through adversarial iterative optimization, this methodology enables the distribution alignment among various data distributions, facilitating the dynamic construction of consensus among heterogeneous clients to avoid global knowledge forgetting.